Life in a Mission

 Overview

 In this experience, students brainstorm buildings included in a mission compound.
 Then they learn about the physical structure of a mission, including the role of the church and the irrigation system.
-Next they watch a video about new skills learned by the Indians in the missions and they read about the missions’ role in Texas ranching.
-Finally they write two diary entries—one from the viewpoint of a friar and one from the viewpoint of an Indian.
+Next they watch a video about missions and indigenous people in Texas.
+Finally students write about the differences in experiences between friars and indigenous people

 If you have access to leveled readers about life on a Spanish mission, assign them to the students in parallel to this experience.